asn42/website/content/documentation/association/flyers/index.en.md

 +++
-title = "Supports de communication de l'association" description = "Logo, flyers, et autres documents utiles pour communiquer à propos de l'" [extra] untranslated = "documentation/association/flyers/index.fr.md" translations = [
+title = "Communication material of the association" description = "Logo, flyers, and other useful documents to communicate about " [extra] untranslated = "documentation/association/flyers/index.fr.md" translations = [